telerik/blazor-docs/knowledge-base/calendar-hide-weekends.md

 ---
 title: Hide Weekends in Calendar
-description: How to hide Weekends in Calendar?
+description: How to hide weekend days in the Blazor Calendar?
 type: how-to
 page_title: Hide Weekends in Calendar
 slug: calendar-kb-hide-weekends